critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 ## WAIT AM I IN THE RIGHT PLACE?

 The **EYESY** has had some major software updates in 2025.
 This manual is for the latest EYESY OS version 3 and higher.
 You can check the software version by pressing the top left On Screen Display button.
-If your EYESY is running version 2.3 you can upgrade to verison 3 by flashing the micro SD card.
+If your EYESY is running version 2.3 you can upgrade to version 3 by flashing the micro SD card.
 See section 6.1 for instructions.

 ### Package Manifest